-3. Basis of Accounting
+3. Measurement Focus and Basis of Accounting

-The financial statements were prepared using the accrual basis of accounting.
+The System's financial statements were prepared in accordance with accounting principles generally accepted in the United States of America as applicable to governmental organizations.
+In doing so, the System adheres to the reporting requirements established by the Governmental Accounting Standards Board (GASB).
 Employer's contributions are recognized in the period in which the contributions are due.
 Benefits and refunds are recognized when due and payable in accordance with the System's benefit provisions.
 Expenses are recorded when the corresponding liabilities are incurred, regardless of when payment is made.
 Dividend income is recognized based on the ex-dividend date and interest income is recognized on the accrual basis as earned.
 Fair value changes are recorded as investment income or loss.
 Investment purchases and sales are recorded on a trade-date basis (the date upon which the transaction is initiated).